zvikam/LabyREnth2017/Prog/Prog3/README.md

 ```
 In case we're sorrounded by walls (because the game cheats!!!), we just give up.

-**NOTE**
-This is where we should have added some logic to detect the impending "cheat" and avoid it.
+**NOTE**: This is where we should have added some logic to detect the impending "cheat" and avoid it.

 The last step is to act according to the selected step
 ```python